 Increased Monitoring Necessity

-- Growth Monitoring: To assess whether both twins are growing at a healthy rate.
+- Growth Monitoring: Checking that both twins are growing within normal ranges.

-- Amniotic Fluid Levels: To check if fluid levels are sufficient for both fetuses.
+- Amniotic Fluid Levels: Confirming that fluid levels are adequate for both babies.

-- Placental Health: To evaluate the condition of the placenta and its function.
+- Placental Health: Evaluating placental condition and function.

-- Fetal Position: To determine the position of each twin as you approach labor.
+- Fetal Position: Tracking each twin’s position as you approach labor.

 Potential Complications Awareness